-When I moved into my current apartment I noticed something.
-There were small access doors at the back of two of the closets for getting in at some of the plumbing.
+When I moved into my current apartment, I noticed something.
+There were small access doors at the back of two of the closets for getting in to some of the plumbing.
 After watching Havenhurst I made sure they had several heavy boxes up against them.

 What won’t satisfy many of them, however, is Danielle Harris getting top billing for what is basically a cameo.
 That kind of stunt billing is annoying as hell.
 It’s gotten to the point where there are some actors, (Danny Trejo comes to mind) that I automatically disregard when I see their name on a DVD cover unless I know they have a substantial role.